Flugtiger/ai-app-generator/README.md

-# Domain-Driven Design Model Generator
+# AI Application Generator

 ## Project Summary

-This project is a tool for automatically generating Domain-Driven Design (DDD) models and application services from requirements and commands.
+This project is a tool for automatically generating an application with a Domain-Driven Design (DDD) model and application services from requirements and commands.
 It leverages Large Language Models (LLMs) to interpret natural language requirements and generate clean, well-structured code that follows DDD principles.

 ### Key Features